dan-leo/masters/thesis/v8/twopager.md

 It is evident that on all attenuation levels there is a high degree of variation in latency and energy, and thus correlation with attenuation is unlikely.
 Considering the discrepancy between MTN and Vodacom is up to a ten-fold difference, the latter's Nokia towers are vastly inefficient.
 Lastly, most of the test data falls within the first 10 seconds, with eDRX power saving being the most efficient, and network registration or sending large UDP packets being the least.

-### Tests
+### Test Modes

 #### UDP size

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../code/tests/datagrams/mtn_ublox_energy.pdf}
-\captionof{figure}{Datagram sizes of MTN-Ublox pair up to 1500mJ.
+\captionof{figure}[UDP Datagram energy-sizes]{Datagram sizes of MTN-Ublox pair up to 1500mJ.
 Note the steady increase in Energy consumption on the baseline, and the high variation.}
 \end{center}
 \end{minipage}